Cousin Junior

 Lanny Neal Kean Jr. (March 19, 1960 – January 13, 2009) was an American professional wrestler.
-He is best known for his appearances with the World Wrestling Federation from 1985 to 1986 under the ring name Cousin Junior, as well as for his appearances on the independent circuit as Moondog Cujo, a member of The Moondogs.
+He is best known for his appearances with the World Wrestling Federation from 1985 to 1986 under the ring name Cousin Junior, as well as for his appearances on the independent circuit as Moondog Cujo, a member of the Moondogs.

 Professional wrestling career

 Early career (1983–1984)

 Kean made his professional wrestling debut in Kentucky in 1983, where he competed as "Luscious" Lanny Kean.

 World Wrestling Federation (1984–1986)

 In 1984, Kean began wrestling for the World Wrestling Federation (WWF) as a jobber, performing as Lanny Kean.
 In 1985, he was given the gimmick of Cousin Junior, a member of Hillbilly Jim's hillbilly family stable.
-The Hillbilly family were portrayed as simple rural Southerners who performed square dances in the ring.
+The Hillbillies were portrayed as simple rural Southerners who performed square dances in the ring.

 They feuded with wrestlers including Jesse Ventura, Bob Orton, Jr., and Roddy Piper.
 Kean's character was modeled on the character of Jethro Bodine from the television program The Beverly Hillbillies.
 Kean left the WWF in 1986.